Pittvandewitt/Wavelet/README.md

 ## Reduce clipping

-By enabling clipping reduction, you allow Wavelet to process audio in a bigger time frame (150 vs 22ms) This reduces clipping at cost of increased latency.
+By enabling clipping reduction, you allow Wavelet to process audio in a bigger time frame (220 vs 22ms) This reduces clipping at cost of increased latency.
 Recommended when listening to music but not when watching videos.

 ## AutoEq

 The [AutoEq](https://github.com/jaakkopasanen/AutoEq) feature contains precalculated results from jaakkopasanen's great work.
 Over 2300 entries are shipped with Wavelet and contain the optimal frequency response compensation for those specific headphone models.

 - __Headphone model__ lets you search the database or view your previously selected headphones.
 Tap the search icon next to the title to add new listings or tap the x icon to remove an item if you selected the wrong one. *Make sure to only use the entry that is meant for your headphone model*.

+- __Import__ Allows you to load custom generated AutoEq data.
+Instructions can be found [here](https://pittvandewitt.github.io/Wavelet/Import).

 ## Graphic equalizer